Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.9.3 =
+- The logs data exporting function has been moved to a new menu tab within the "Logs" menu.
+- The Export sub-menu now allows exporting of logs data between selected date range.

 = 3.9.2 =
 - The sorting option on the "Downloads" column has been removed.
 - Added a new filter that can be used to override the "slug" of the download single post.
 The name of the filter hook is "sdm_downloads_post_type_before_register".